Biconomy (BICO) Price Tops $0.20

-Biconomy (BICO) traded down 5.7% against the US dollar during the 24 hour period ending at 13:00 PM ET on September 10th.
-Biconomy has a market cap of $130.47 million and approximately $2.50 million worth of Biconomy was traded on exchanges in the last day.
-Over the last week, Biconomy has traded 2% lower against the US dollar.
-One Biconomy token can now be bought for $0.20 or 0.00000772 BTC on cryptocurrency exchanges.
+Biconomy (BICO) traded up 3% against the US dollar during the 24 hour period ending at 12:00 PM ET on September 12th.
+Biconomy has a market cap of $130.36 million and approximately $1.39 million worth of Biconomy was traded on exchanges in the last day.
+Over the last week, Biconomy has traded 5.2% lower against the US dollar.
+One Biconomy token can now be bought for $0.20 or 0.00000753 BTC on cryptocurrency exchanges.

 Here’s how other cryptocurrencies have performed over the last day: